wesleyalvarado/LLaVaPlantIdentifier/README.md

 # LLaVA Plant Training Application Documentation

 ## Project Overview
-This application fine-tunes a LLaVA (Large Language and Vision Assistant) model on the Oxford Flowers dataset for plant identification.
+This application fine-tunes a LLaVA (Large Language and Vision Assistant) model on the oxford_flowers102 dataset for plant identification.
 The project uses a memory-efficient approach to handle image processing, model training, and dataset management.

 ## Project Structure
 ```